 These guidelines were compiled by editors in the Office of Communications to encourage consistency and correct usage of terms across the many publications produced by JHU offices.
 The guidelines draw from the 56th edition of The Associated Press Stylebook and the 17th edition of The Chicago Manual of Style.
 Written from a Johns Hopkins point of view, the guidelines are intended to complement AP and CMOS and, when those sources disagree, to choose between them.
 For points not addressed in the university guidelines, AP is the preferred source.
 For points not listed in AP, use the dictionary it recommends: Webster’s New World College Dictionary.
 When the dictionary gives two spellings, use the first one; when the dictionary and AP give different spellings, use AP’s.

 A number of individual JHU publications have their own style guidelines, more detailed and directed to handling specialized content.
-Johns Hopkins Medicine, for example, has posted its Branding and Use of Name Toolkit.
+Johns Hopkins Medicine, for example, has posted its Branding Guidelines.
 The guidelines below will supplement those already existing and contribute to the effort to bring overall consistency to university publications.

 Names: Johns Hopkins University and its divisions